Cellcom Children’s Edible Garden at Brown County Central Library

 - Volunteer: Ask about our current opportunities for teens and adults.
 Call 920.448.5846.

-To complement our Edible Garden programming, the Central Library will soon begin to operate a Flex Farm system in collaboration with Brown County UW-Extension and with funding from United Healthcare.
+To complement our Edible Garden programming, the Central Library is operating a Flex Farm system in collaboration with Brown County UW-Extension and with funding from United Healthcare.
 A Flex Farm is a portable, self-contained vertical hydroponic system about the size of a medium refrigerator.
 It can produce harvest after harvest of nutritious vegetables, herbs, and more – year round!
 Watch this space for details.

 Many thanks to the Master Gardeners for their care and keeping of our garden!